 - The costs allocated to the shipments really exist, but no statement can be made about which of the cost blocks can be effectively reduced after the loss of a customer.
 If, for example, a typical customer gives up his shipment from A to C, that does not mean that the corresponding pick-up or delivery route B - D can really save costs, especially as there are other customers at the loading stations B and D. This problem always occurs when several customers or products are managed via common networks, machines and so on.
 In order to really know the effects of such changes, supplementary analyzes and clarifications are always necessary, which is time-consuming and costly.

 - The same applies, of course, if a customer wants to send a new shipment from C to A. Out of the management accounting system, a cost calculation can be made based on the standard rates, but whether there is still free capacity on the trains / tours, or whether additional resources have to be inserted, is not clear from the calculation.

-- A finance department with such an instrument can exercise a "control" function by challenging “unprofitable” shipments, but direct solutions as business partner can’t be submitted without extensive additional analyzes.
+- A finance department with such an instrument can exercise a "control" function by challenging “unprofitable” shipments, but direct solutions as a business partner can’t be submitted without extensive additional analyzes.

 - The SAP system itself is highly inflexible, complex and expensive to maintain

-- And finally it is difficult for business managers to plug in directly into the core SAP system.
+- And finally, it is difficult for business managers to plug in directly into the core SAP system.

 Normally there’s a need for translating results by customized and understandable reports.